+The purpose of the FMLA is to provide job protection for covered employees.
 The federal FMLA law doesn't require employers to pay for the leave if the employee does not otherwise have paid time off (sick days, vacation, personal days).

-New Family Leave Tax Credit for Businesses
+How the COVID-19 Family Leave Tax Credit Works

 You can then claim the tax credit on your business tax return for the year you provided the benefit.
 This article on how to get a family leave tax credit for your business to find out more details.